 Here are the processing pathways in a nutshell:

 MHC I - This pathway processes degenerated proteins and intracellular pathogens such as viruses.
 The object to be processed is first broken down by a large molecule called a "proteasome" into peptide fragments.
 The proteasome is often likened to a garbage disposal.
-Meanwhile, MHC I molecules are being synthesized in the ribosomes in the endoplasmic reticulin (ER).
+Meanwhile, the endoplasmic reticulin (ER) ribosomes are synthesizing MHC I molecules.
 Transporter proteins and chaperone proteins facilitate the joining of the peptide fragment into the cleft of the MHC I molecule, which is then transported to the cell's membrane surface.
-The figure on the right depicts some of the major steps in MHC I processing.
+The figure on the right depicts some of the significant steps in MHC I processing.

-MHC II - Pathogens that have been phagocytosed are brought into a membrane-bound organelle called a phagosome, which then fuses with a lysosome containing enzymes and chemicals that break it down.
+MHC II—Pathogens phagocytosed are brought into a membrane-bound organelle called a phagosome, which then fuses with a lysosome containing enzymes and chemicals that break them down.
 Meanwhile, MHC II molecules are synthesized in the ER, and chaperone proteins facilitate the joining of the peptide fragment to the MHC II molecule.
-It is then transported to the membrane surface.
+The peptide fragment is then transported to the membrane surface.